 The entire process, from implant placement to the attachment of the crown, typically takes several months, as it requires time for the implant to integrate with the bone.

-Schedule Online -
+Schedule Consultation -

 Pain Level